 Runner-up: 100 Board

-The hundred board from Treasures from Jennifer is one of the best hands-on educational resources.
+The Hundred Board is one of the best hands-on educational resources for kids between 3 and 9 years of age.
 It comes with colorful wool balls for color matching and pattern formation.

-Toddlers who are past the mouthing (choking-hazard) stage can improve fine-motor skills and pincer grasp by putting the balls into different holes.
+Toddlers past the mouthing (choking hazard) stage can improve fine motor skills and pincer grasp by putting the balls into different holes.
 Older kids can work on skip counting and other math exercises.
 My daughter also enjoys rolling playdough balls into the different slots.
-You can purchase number coins separately, which my daughter uses with our printable Hundred Chart.
+You can purchase number coins separately and pair the activities with our printable hundred chart.

-Read this post about the wood hundred board for learning ideas and where to buy!
+Read our review of the Wooden Hundred Board for learning ideas and where to buy.

 What are your favorite open-ended toys for children?

-What are your kids favorite toys?
+Which toys are your child’s favorite?
 What seems to capture their attention the longest?
 And which toys haven’t worked for your kids?
+Please share in the comments below.
+We’d love to learn from your experience.

 1. Raising a Bilingual Baby: 5 Things Parents Should Do